leonlee0116/Android-Movies-Apps-UI/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/leonlee0116)
  [![Generic badge](https://img.shields.io/badge/Status-In%20Development-Yellow.svg)](https://shields.io/)

-A modern design of Android template which is ready to use.
+A modern design of Android UI which is ready to use.
 This project was developed by my own for study and self-improvement purpose.
 This project does not include functions, but you can clone this project and modify or add any functions according your needs.

 ## Screenshots